tearch-linux/TeaISO/doc/FAQ-and-notes.md

 #### Usage of DESTDIR at install

-Please understand that although you can set `$DESTDIR` at installation procedure, the developer has set paths to the root, and this variable is only used to manage the destination of files when performed the install, not the execution of the program.
+Please understand that although you can set `$DESTDIR` at installation procedure, the developer must set paths to the root, and this variable is only used to manage the destination of files when performed the install, not the execution of the program.

 ## See also: